-(both are designed to be used on tablets and smartphones as well as PCs).
+Resources are available on the Dispossession Project website .
+The website is designed to be used on tablets and smartphones as well as PCs.

 The Resources are designed around topics in mission and social responsibility, and you can choose which ones you want to explore.
 This can be done by using the resources creatively, perhaps as a pilgrimage or as a means of encounter with a particular topic in multiple ways.

 The purpose of the pilgrimage is to focus on the idea of personal and communal dispossession: